Parks Community Program Committee

 Has an environmental impact study been done on the Chief Yelkus Park site?
 With the protected wetlands area adjacent to the park, this study should be done before ANY additional planning proceeds.
 You may be limited in what you can actually do here.
 The frisbee golf course was moved to Ivor Davies without any consideration of the impact on the protected wetlands there.
 It was removed before it could become a legal issue, but it would have become one.
 The City needs to get its ducks in a row now so that Chief Yelkus Park doesn't wind up in the same boat.

-Hendy Appleton asked about 2 years ago
+Hendy Appleton asked almost 3 years ago

 Thank you for your questions.